fri-datascience/course_pou/docs/04-random_variables.md

 e. <span style="color:blue">R: Implement PDF, CDF, and the quantile function and compare their values with corresponding R functions visually.
-Hint: use BOLD line.</span>
+Hint: use the size parameter in _geom_line_ to make one of the curves wider.</span>
 </div>\EndKnitrBlock{exercise}
 \BeginKnitrBlock{solution}<div class="solution">\iffalse{} <span class="solution"><em>Solution. </em></span>  \fi{}